 Estate Planning Mediation Practice Areas

 According to AARP, 50-60% of Americans have no Wills, Trusts or formal estate plans to instruct those left behind how to manage things when we become incapacitated or die.
 Whatever reason exists for having no estate plan, conflicts arise that seriously damage family relationships and finances.
-With no estate plan when someone dies or becomes incapacitated family often end up in a lawsuit.
+With no estate plan when someone dies or becomes incapacitated, the family often ends up in a lawsuit.
 Yet, before a death occurs the mere process of estate planning can cause serious disputes.
 Our mediator is here to help you make peace.

 Mediation resolves disputes privately, out of court.
 Gale Allison helps all sides communicate with each other and avoid confrontation to mediate a written, signed solution.